vincenzooo/pyXsurf/README.rst

 ``pip install pyXsurf==1.6.1``

-Versions more recent than this are likely to contain bug fixes and updated functionalities, but I am still experimenting with packaging, so ``pip`` installation might work or not.
-Your best option is then to install from code, which can be done quite easily.
+However this is not advised, as the most updated versions can contain bug fixes and updated functionalities.
+To install these you should install from code, which can be done quite easily.
 This can also be useful if you plan to make changes to the code.

 In this case, first you need to download or clone the source code from github.
 You can use the ``Code`` button at top of page, or git clone from command-line
 ``git clone https://github.com/vincenzooo/pyXSurf.git``.